 Texas Franchise Tax Report

-Texas charges every corporation, even nonprofits, a franchise tax unless you receive an exemption from the Texas Comptroller.
-You will need to pay state franchise tax until the state recognizes your exemption.
+Texas charges every corporation, even nonprofits (501(c)3 or others), a franchise tax unless you receive an exemption from the Texas Comptroller.
+You will need to pay this tax until the state recognizes your exemption.

 Public Information Report

-If your nonprofit pay the franchise tax, you will also need to file an Annual Public Information Report with the Texas Comptroller.
+If your nonprofit association pays the franchise tax, you will also need to file an Annual Public Information Report with the Texas Comptroller.
 This report will include the following information: